 Mr. Adamczyk is the President and Chief Executive Officer of Honeywell since March 2017.
+He will become Chairman upon Mr. Cote's retirement at the 2018 Annual Meeting of Shareowners.
 Mr. Adamczyk was President and Chief Operating Officer from April 2016 to March 2017.
 From April 2014 to April 2016, Mr. Adamczyk served as President and CEO of Honeywell Performance Materials and Technologies ("PMT").
 Prior to serving as President and CEO of PMT, Mr. Adamczyk served as President of Honeywell Process Solutions from 2012 to 2014.
-When he joined Honeywell in 2008, he became President of Honeywell Scanning & Mobility from 2008 to 2012.
+When he joined Honeywell in 2008, he became President of Honeywell

+Scanning & Mobility from 2008 to 2012.
 Mr. Adamczyk began at Honeywell when Metrologic, Inc., where he was the Chief Executive Officer, was acquired by Honeywell.
 Prior to joining Honeywell, Mr. Adamczyk held several general management assignments at Ingersoll Rand, served as a senior associate at Booz Allen Hamilton, and started his career as an electrical engineer at General Electric.

-- Senior leadership roles in global organizations, both large and small - Deep understanding of software, both technically and commercially, and a proven track record in growing software-related businesses at Honeywell Demonstrated ability to deliver financial results as a leader in a variety of different industries, with disparate business models, technologies and customers - Strategic leadership skills necessary to grow Honeywell revenues organically and inorganically while meeting the challenges of a constantly changing environment across Honeywell's diverse business portfolio
+- Senior leadership roles in global organizations, both large and small - Deep understanding of software, both technically and commercially, and a proven track record in growing software-related businesses at Honeywell - Demonstrated ability to deliver financial results as a leader in a variety of different industries, with disparate business models, technologies and customers - Strategic leadership skills necessary to grow Honeywell revenues organically and inorganically while meeting the challenges of a constantly changing environment across Honeywell's diverse business portfolio